tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-When parsing in strings from a text file one often has to deal with lines that have leading and/or trailing one spaces.
+When parsing in strings from a text file one often has to deal with lines that have leading and/or trailing white spaces.
 Commonly one wants to get rid of them.
 This can be achieved using the ``strip()`` method built into the string object.

 .. code-block:: python